-In 2021, Ence's Board of Directors approved the updating of the Crime Prevention Protocol, the Criminal Compliance Policy, the Anti-Corruption and Fraud Policy and the Whistleblowing Channel Procedure, which constitutes a permanent commitment to monitoring and sanctioning fraudulent acts and conduct or conduct conducive to corruption in all its manifestations, carried out by the persons included in its scope of application.
+Ence's Board of Directors undertakes the review and update of internal regulations in this field, which constitutes a permanent commitment to monitoring and sanctioning fraudulent acts and conduct or conduct conducive to corruption in all its manifestations, carried out by the individuals included within its scope of application.

 Whether the process covers all the objectives of financial reporting, (existence and occurrence; completeness; valuation; presentation; disclosure and comparability; and rights and obligations), whether it is updated and if so how often.

 The process is based on the integrated management of different business processes aimed at strategic objectives, including risks related to financial reporting.
-The latter process covers the full range of financial reporting objectives (existence and occurrence, completeness, valuation, presentation, disclosure and comparability, and rights and obligations).
+The latter process covers the full range of financial reporting objectives

+(existence and occurrence, completeness, valuation, presentation, disclosure and comparability, and rights and obligations).